serafin-labs/schema-builder/README.md

 ## Usage

-Since it's a Typescript library, intellisense and code comments provide already a good description of the Api.
+Since it's a Typescript library, intellisense and code comments provide already a good description of the methods.

 This section will focus on advanced transformation methods and how to use them.
 Refer to the code for the rest.

 ### clone

-All the methods of ```SchemaBuilder``` may affect the json schema and the generic type.
+All the methods of ```SchemaBuilder``` may affect the json schema and its generic type.
 When you need a new version of a schema, you have to clone the original schema first to ensure you don't cause any side effects.

 ```typescript
 let originalSchema = SchemaBuilder.emptySchema()